First Knight: Plot

 In gratitude, Arthur offers Lancelot a higher calling in life as a Knight of the Round Table.
 Amidst the protests of the other Knights (who are suspicious of his station) and of Guinevere (who struggles with her feelings for him) he accepts and takes Malagant's place at the Table, saying he has found something to care about.

-Arthur and Guinevere are subsequently wedded.
+Arthur and Guinevere subsequently wed.
 However, a messenger from Lyonesse arrives, with news that Malagant has invaded.
 Arthur leads his troops to Lyonesse and successfully defeats Malagant's forces.
 Lancelot wins the respect of the other Knights with his prowess in battle.
 He also learns to embrace Arthur's philosophy, moved by the plight of villagers.

 Lancelot, guilty about his feelings for the queen and loyalty to Arthur, privately announces his departure to her.
 Not able to bear the thought of his leaving, she finally asks him for a kiss.
 It turns into a passionate embrace, just in time for the king to interrupt.
 Though Guinevere loves both Arthur and Lancelot – albeit in different ways – they are charged with treason.
 The open trial in the great square of Camelot is interrupted by a surprise invasion by Malagant, ready to burn Camelot and kill Arthur if he does not swear fealty.

-Instead Arthur commands his subjects to fight, and Malagant's men shoot him with crossbows.
+Instead, Arthur commands his subjects to fight, and Malagant's men shoot him with crossbows.
 A battle ensues, and Lancelot and Malagant face off.
 Disarmed, Lancelot seizes Arthur's fallen sword and kills Malagant, who falls dead on that same throne he so desired.

 The people of Camelot win the battle, but Arthur dies of his wounds.
 On his deathbed, he names Lancelot his successor and asks him to "take care of her for me" – referring to both Camelot and Guinevere.
 The film closes with a funeral pyre raft carrying Arthur's body floating out to sea.